igor725/LightMCP/README.md

 * Random number generation

 > [!WARNING]
-> It is up to user to provide sandboxed Lua interpreter without harmful functionality.
+> It is up to user to provide sandboxed Lua interpreter without potentially harmful functionality.
-> Using stock interpreter with untouched `os`, `io`, `ffi` libraries may lead to
+> Using stock interpreter with untouched `os`, `io`, `ffi` libraries may lead to malicious code
-> malicious code execution by an AI model!
-Every script AI writes should be
-> approved by user first.
+> execution by an AI model!
+Every script AI writes should be approved by user first.